 Didn’t the Beatles mention years ago that all we need is …love?

-Finally, it is brilliant to claim something small, so you can give it your own interpretation.
+Finally, it is brilliant to claim something small, so you can give it your interpretation.
 It’s one thing if a company like Sony ‘sponsors’ the Olympics.
 But it’s another thing to ‘own’ an entire day dedicated to gift-giving.

 I am also a genuine Jack-believer because he can look ahead twenty years.
 And he is bright and bold enough to speak his vision out loud.
-Beyond his Math Man brilliance, he also demonstrates great leadership.
+Beyond his Math Man brilliance, he also demonstrates outstanding leadership.

-A smart quote from Jack Ma?
+An intelligent quote from Jack Ma?

 We are not trying to shift transactions from offline to online, nor are we changing conventional digital marketing models to squeeze out a little additional benefit.
 We are working to create the fundamental digital and physical infrastructure for the future of commerce which includes marketplaces, payments, logistics, cloud computing, big data and a host of other fields.
 Supported by the twin pillars of cloud computing and Big Data, our goal is to empower merchants with the ability to transform and upgrade their businesses for the future.